Frequently Asked Questions

 A producer is a drinks brand owner or importer into the UK market, or the website operator, for online sales.

-The draft Regulations state that producers will be able to register with SEPA from 1 January 2021.
+Drinks producers will be able to register with SEPA from 1 January 2022.

 All producers will need to be registered by the time the scheme is fully operational for their products to be saleable in Scotland.